Executive Compass specialises in the completion of high-quality, winning tenders for health and social care providers.

-We help place bidders at the cutting edge of the latest thinking, adding real value to health bid submissions by integrating ideas and innovations into their health and social care tenders.
-We have produced winning tenders for social care services for all 32 London borough councils, all 27 county councils and almost every borough or city council in the UK.
-We have helped newly registered providers access frameworks for the first time, and have similarly supported some of the largest care companies and charities in the UK through training, bid writing and bid management.
+We place bidders at the cutting edge of contemporary thinking around health and social care, adding material value to bid submissions by integrating innovative practices into their tender responses.
+Our bid writers have produced winning tenders for social care services for NHS tenders, all 32 London borough councils, all 27 county councils, and almost every borough or city council in the UK.
+We have helped newly registered providers access frameworks for the first time and have supported some of the largest care companies and charities in the UK to improve their success rates and develop their services through training, bid writing, and bid management.

 - Residential and nursing care

-- Extra care, combining the benefits of around-the-clock care worker presence with the autonomy that comes with having your own front door
+- Extra care, combining the benefits of a round-the-clock care worker presence with the autonomy that comes with having your own front door

 - Supported living, mostly for adults with learning disabilities